joseluisquiroga/sfz_organizer/README.md

 	2. The target for --copy or --move actions is determined in the following way:
 		If a --to directory is given it will be the target.
 All selected files will be copied or moved to that directoy.
 		If a --substitute option is given, target filenames will be determined by that option.
-		If just ONE file is selected in the command line the current directory will be the target.
+		If just ONE file is selected in the command line the --to will be the target.
-		If not --to directory, no --substitute option are given and MORE than one file is selected in the command line, the last one will be the target.
+		If no --to, no --substitute, no --recursive are given and MORE than one file is selected in the command line, the LAST one will be the target.

 	3. A file is subject to change if it is selected or if it has a reference to a selected file. i.e. a sfz soundfont file that has a reference to a selected sample.